eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 -> Expressions like `It's a pleasure to meet you` are commonly used when meeting someone for the first time as a polite way to greet someone.

 -> The expression `Welcome aboard` is used to greet someone who has just joined a group, team, or organization.
 It's a warm way of saying `"We're glad you're here with us now"`.

+-> When talking about preferences or feelings towards something, the phrase `I like it` is often used.
+Tom uses this phrase to express his positive feelings towards California.

+-> When expressing a positive feeling about a place, one might use the phrase `I like it here`.

 ---